Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Methods

-To measure the magneto-optical coefficients, we have used a Bruker Vertex 70v Fourier Transform Infra-Red (FTIR) spectrometer coupled to a Cryogenic magneto-optical cryostat, allowing transmission and reflection measurements as a function of temperature, magnetic field, and incoming/outgoing polarization.
+To measure the magneto-optical coefficients, we have used a Bruker Vertex 70v Fourier Transform Infra-Red (FTIR) spectrometer coupled to a Cryogenic magneto-optical cryostat, allowing transmission measurements as a function of temperature, magnetic field, and incoming/outgoing polarization.
 We have used Hg arc lamp and Globar (SiC) sources for the far-infrared (FIR) and mid-infrared (MIR) frequency ranges, respectively.
 Residual magnetic fields affect the arc lamp, limiting reliable measurements below 40\cm.
 Therefore, we primarily present results obtained with the Globar source.
-To detect the transmitted signal intensity in our measurements, we have used several liquid-helium-cooled Si bolometers from Infra-Red Labs, covering the range from about 10~cm$^{-1}$ to about 4000~cm$^{-1}$.
+To detect the transmitted signal intensity in our measurements, we have used an IR Labs liquid-helium-cooled (and pumped) Si bolometer with cutoff filter for the range of 10 to 80 \cm, an IR Labs liquid-helium-cooled Si bolometer with a cutoff filter for the range of 40 to 700 \cm, and an IR Labs liquid-helium-cooled Si bolometer with three different cutoff filters covering the range of 500 to 4000 \cm.
 The magnetic field of the cryostat can be tuned from -7~T to +7~T and was aligned parallel (perpendicular) to the light propagation vector (sample surface normal) in the Faraday configuration.
 The temperature range of the cryostat sample holder is from 4~K to about 300~K, while the sample is mounted with silver paste to the sample holder and situated in the vacuum chamber as the superconducting magnet during the measurement.
 The cryostat is positioned on an external linear translation stage, allowing the measurement of a sample in transmission (reflection) configuration and a bare hole (mirror) reference at any desired temperature, magnetic field, and incoming/outgoing polarization.